 The following websites provide information on writing your personal statement, plus some examples.
 Please note that for the 2013/14 academic year changes to the UCAS Teacher Training online application form may not be covered in these resources, particularly around the work experience section.
 Please see the Filling in your application section of the UCAS Teacher Training website for details.

-Teaching Agency: Application Form Assistant
+Get into teaching: Application Form Assistant

 University of Liverpool's Careers & Employability Service (PDF: 337KB)

 University of Kent Careers Service

 Applications for Teach First can only be made online through the Teach First website.
 Closing dates vary depending on the subject you want to teach.

 The funding available for teacher training depends on a number of factors:

 Funding information resources include:

 Teacher training in England

 Teacher training in Wales

 Interviews normally take place between January and summer but if you have applied early in the cycle you may be interviewed as early as November.
 The interview process varies from institution to institution, but you are likely to be given a description of what to expect in the letter of invitation.
 The process is similar whether you are applying for primary or secondary.